 When shopping for replacement windows, you will find that salespeople love to latch onto your dreams of beautiful frame colors and shiny hardware.
 Complex technical matters tend to get brushed over.

 However, one technical element of the window they love to talk about is the insulating gas.
-Why?
-Because of these beautiful words--krypton, argon, xenon--which help them sell you windows.
+This is because of these beautiful words—krypton, argon, xenon—which help them sell you windows.

 |Windows are sealed units called IGUs.|